Wulfy-JS/Wulfy/README.md

 		// File with Certificate for HTTPS-Server (Optional.
 Required with "private_key") "certificate": "path/to/file.cert"
 	},
-	//Path to controllers
+	// Path to controllers
 	"controllers": [
 		"path/to/controllers",
 		"controllers/**/*.js"
 	],
-	//List static dirs
+	// List static dirs
 	"static": {
 		"/starts_url": ["path/to/static/folder1", "path/to/static/folder2"],
 		"/": "public"
 	},
+	// Path to services
+	"services": [
+		"path/to/services"
+	],
-	//Path to controllers with error handlers
+	// Path to controllers with error handlers
 	"error": [
 		"path/to/controllers",
 		"controllers/error.js",